smebizdev/tpp-reference-server/README.md

 Alternatively, check the [supported use cases](#use-cases) to issue `CURL` commands and explore features.

-## Quick start with Open Banking Directory enrolment
+## Quick start after Open Banking Directory enrolment

 This assumes you have enrolled successfully with OB Directory and have access to all necessary credentials, CERTS and KEYS.